By Geoff Mulgan and Mary Abdo –

 HE institutions need to innovate as they become both more global and more local

-Foreign HE systems, particularly in Asia, are growing at exceptional pace: India aims to build 800-1000 new universities and many upwardly mobile foreign students are now attending university, with China’s students already comprising 14% of the international student population.
+Foreign HE systems, particularly in Asia, are growing at exceptional pace: India aims to build 800–1000 new universities2 and many upwardly mobile foreign students are now attending university, with China’s students already comprising 14 per cent of the international student population.
 Many English-language universities are setting up new campuses abroad, while some foreign institutions (like Nankai University in Tianjin, China) are attracting cost-conscious Western students with the promise of low prices.
-And some countries are building up comparative advantage: Australia, with barely 0.3% of the world’s population, boasts 7% of all international students.
-Britain is in on the game too: in 2010, then-Prime Minister Gordon Brown suggested that in 10 years HE would be “Britain’s biggest export”.
-But some universities need to pursue an opposite strategy: becoming more embedded in their local communities and economies, encouraging students to study near home.
+And some countries are building up comparative advantage: Australia, with barely 0.3 per cent of the world’s population, boasts 7 per cent of all international students.
+Britain is in on the game too: in 2010, then-Prime Minister Gordon Brown suggested that in 10 years HE would be ‘Britain’s biggest export’.3 But some universities need to pursue an opposite strategy: becoming more embedded in their local communities and economies, encouraging students to study near home.
 And some must do both at once.
 A good example is Adelaide’s University City: Adelaide has imported foreign excellence, including offshoots of Carnegie Mellon and UCL, but has also encouraged its universities to become tightly enmeshed in the regional economy.
 Other places aiming for a similar result include Guangzhou University City which aims to have 200,000 students and 20,000 academic staff, and Singapore, which is attracting foreign talent to research hubs such as its Biopolis, a state-of-the-art biomedical research centre.